How to Get Rid of Fire Ants

 Serving Georgia & Tennessee

-You’d be hard pressed to find somebody who actually enjoyed coming across a fire ant nest in the yard.
-Not only are mounds an unpleasant sight to see, they host a swarm of stinging insects.
-This can be an absolute disaster for your kids, who would much rather not endure the sting of a fire ant.
-In addition to causing problems at home, an ant infestation on the sidewalk of your business may deter potential customers from approaching your building, and consequently thwart a prospective client.
+Fire ants are one of the most infamous ant species, best known for their bright red color and their bites.
+They also are known for building ant mounds, oftentimes right on our properties.
+Not only are mounds an unpleasant sight to see, but they also host a swarm of stinging insects.
+This can be very dangerous for your family and especially your pets and kids, who would much rather not endure the sting of a fire ant.
+In addition to causing problems at home, an ant infestation on the sidewalk of your business may deter potential customers.

-- Wearing gloves, shoes, and clothing that you can easily knock ants off is a must to keep prevent injury during this process.
+- Wear gloves, shoes, and clothing that you can easily knock ants off in order to keep prevent injury during this process.

 - Be sure to only dig the entire mound out, but also an additional foot below it.

 - Dump both the ants and their mound into your bucket.
-It’s up to you whether to drown them in soapy water or release them somewhere on your property.
+Pour hot soapy water over the mounds or release them somewhere on your property.

 - To do this, begin by pouring a liberal amount of baking soda into the mound.
-If you’re dealing with a larger mound, start by poking a few holes into the mound with a stick, and proceed pouring.
+If you’re dealing with a larger mound, start by poking a few holes into the mound with a stick, and proceed to pour.

 - These two combined ingredients will sufficiently remove the ant mound, and will not pose safety risks to you and your family.

-- Since this method of mound removal will cause damage to the surrounding area, it’s best to come prepared with fresh soil to mend the affected grass.
+- Since this fire ant control method will cause damage to the surrounding area, it’s best to come prepared with fresh soil to mend the affected grass.

 If you’re outmatched by the number of mounds on your property, or if you want to avoid damage to your lawn, it may be time to consider help from the experts.
-Call Allgood Pest Solutions today for a free fire ant assessment and control estimate.
-We offer options that fit your needs and eliminate your fire ant problems for good!Back to Ant Exterminators, Control & Removal
+The ant exterminators at Allgood Pest Solutions know how to get rid of fire ants quickly and safely.
+We offer fire ant pest control options that fit your needs and eliminate your fire ant problems for good!Back to Ant Exterminators, Control & Removal

 How to Get Rid of Fire Ants in Atlanta & Knoxville Metros and Surrounding Areas